PapersOfMathieuNls/clever-commit/combined.md

 ## Analysis of the Quality of the Fixes Proposed by CLEVER

 In order to validate the quality of the fixes proposed by CLEVER, we conducted an internal workshop where we invited a number of Ubisoft development team.
 The workshop was attended by six participants: two software architects, two developers, one technical lead, and one IT project manager.
 The participants have many years of experience at Ubisoft.

 In this workshop, the participants were asked to assess the quality of proposed fixed.
 We presented them with the original buggy commits, the original fixes for these commits, and the fixes that are automatically extracted by CLEVER.

 The participants were asked to review 12 randomly selected fixes that were proposed by CLEVER.
 These fixes are related to one system in which the participants have excellent knowledge.
 We presented them with the original buggy commits, the original fixes for these commits, and the fixes that were automatically extracted by CLEVER.
-We asked them the following questions:

-_"Is the proposed fix applicable in the given situation?"_
+We asked them the following questions _"Is the proposed fix applicable in the given situation?"_ for each fix.
-[Wahab: please other questions]

 The review session took around 70 minutes.
 This does not include the time it took to explain the objective of the session, the setup, the collection of their feedback, etc.

 We asked the participants to rank each fix that is proposed by CLEVER using this scheme:
-[Wahab: please use bullet points]

-Fix Accepted: The participant found the fix proposed by CLEVER applicable to the risky commit
+- Fix Accepted: The participant found the fix proposed by CLEVER applicable to the risky commit
-Unsure: In this situation, the participant is unsure about the relevance of the fix.
+- Unsure: In this situation, the participant is unsure about the relevance of the fix.
 There might be a need for more information to arrive to a verdict.
-Fix Rejected: The participant found the fix is not applicable to  the risky commit
+- Fix Rejected: The participant found the fix is not applicable to  the risky commit

-Table \ref{tab:Workshop} shows answer of the participants.
+Table \ref{tab:Workshop} shows answers of the participants.
 The columns refer to the fixes proposed by CLEVER, whereas the rows refer to the participants that we denote using P1, P2, ..., P6.
 As we can from the table, 41.6% of the proposed fixes (F1, F3, F6, F10 and F12) have been accepted by all participants, while 25% have been accepted by at least one member (F4, F8, F11).
 We analysed the fixes that were rejected by some or all participants to understand the reasons.

 $F2$ was rejected by our participants because the region of the commit that triggered a match is a generated code.
 Although this generated code was pushed into the repositories as part of bug fixing commit, the root cause of the bug lies in the code generator itself.
 Our proposed fix suggests to update the generated code.
 Because the proposed fix did not apply directly to the  the question we ask our reviewers was _"Is the proposed fix applicable in the given situation?"_.
 In this occurrence, the proposed fix was not applicable.